tomjaguarpaw/H2/strict-haskell.markdown

 The "Being Lazy With Class" paper mentions two important uses of laziness:

 * Recursive datastructures -- this is the same as Augustsson's "cyclic data structures argument" but better made.
+Is this easily replaceable with a lightweight thunking syntax?
 * Unusual control flow -- this is the same as Augusstson's point, and Kmett's "Control Structures" point